Greek Vineyard Estate

-The Katsoureika Cellars Estate is an off-the-grid, luxurious biodynamic farm with a vineyard, olive groves, and winery located outside the village of Spatharei on the southwest side of the Greek island of Samos.
+The Katsoureika Cellars Estate is an off-the-grid, luxurious biodynamic farm with a vineyard and olive groves located outside the village of Spatharei on the southwest side of the Greek island of Samos.

 From nearly every vantage point on the property, you can take in the expansive, ethereal, panoramic view of the Aegean Sea, neighboring islands of Patmos, Fourni, and Ikaria, and Mount Kerkis and the Bay of Marathokampos.

-Enjoy living in a breathtaking and everchanging living masterpiece by Mother Nature with spectacular and unobstructed sunrises and sunsets.
+You can enjoy living in a safe, breathtaking and everchanging living masterpiece with spectacular and unobstructed sunrises and sunsets.

-You can either enjoy and continue to run the estate as a strictly private residence labeling your biodynamic wines and olive oil to enjoy from your cellar and share with friends.
+You can either continue to run the estate as a strictly private residence labeling your biodynamic wines and olive oil to enjoy from your cellar and share with friends.

 Or you could develop and expand this extraordinary estate into a commercial biodynamic boutique winery and olive oil production operation with retail sales and build an ecotourism destination in Samos, Greece, focusing on educational workshops, short-term rentals, and hosting events.